TheRockonVHS/100-days-of-code/r2-log.md

 **Today's Progress**: I learned more about Object and object references vs values.
 I learned about Maps and the differences between the two.
 **Thoughts**:  I don't fully understand Maps so I want to go over it a bit more.

+### Day 10: March 22, 2023

+**Today's Progress**: I went over Arrays and Array methods.
+I learned about mutable and immutable and copying the array to make it immutable.
+Pretty neat!